dadmars/notes/net/rfc1853_ip_in_ip_tunnel.md

-   Use of IP in IP encapsulation differs from later tunneling techniques (for example, protocol numbers 98 [RFC-1241], 94 [IDM91a], 53 [swIPe], and 47 [RFC-1701]) in that it does not insert its own special glue header between IP headers.
-Instead, the original unadorned IP Header is retained, and simply wrapped in another standard IP header.

-   This information applies principally to encapsulation of IP version
-   4. Other IP versions will be described in separate documents.

-2. Encapsulation
+# IP in IP Encapsulation

 The encapsulation technique is fairly simple.
 An outer IP header is added before the original IP header.
 Between them are any other headers for the path, such as security headers specific to the tunnel configuration.

 The outer IP header Source and Destination identify the "endpoints" of the tunnel.
 The inner IP header Source and Destination identify the original sender and recipient of the datagram.

 Each header chains to the next using IP Protocol values [RFC-1700].

                                           +---------------------------+
                                           |      Outer IP Header      |